 Total number of tests originally scheduled for execution

-Total number of tests executed

-Displayed by test run to include

-Overall results achieved

-Passed, Failed, Blocked, Not Run;
+Total number of tests executed (Displayed by test run to include Overall results achieved Passed, Failed, Blocked, Not Run);

-Any tests not run, blocked or not successfully executed must be supported by an explanation.

 Relevant Party Summary of Testing Issues

 Total number of Testing Issues generated

 Total counts by status Open, Fixed, Closed etc

 Total counts by Severity.

+Any tests not run, blocked or not successfully executed must be supported by an explanation.

-6.1.8 Test Traceability
+Test Traceability

-To provide the DCC with a sufficient level of test assurance, all tests executed by each Party undertaking UEPT will be required to demonstrate full traceability as follows:
+To provide the DCC with a sufficient level of test assurance, all tests executed by each Party undertaking either UEPT or Additional SR Testing via UEPT will be required to demonstrate full traceability as follows:

-Each requirement captured in the Requirements Traceability Matrix that can be tested during UEPT must be linked to one or many Test Scripts;
+Each requirement captured in the Requirements Traceability Matrix that can be tested must be linked to one or many Test Scripts;

 Each Test Script executed must be reflected in one or many test execution cycles;